aws-samples/sample-aws-appsync-bedrock-chatbot-terraform/tech-blog-outline.md

 The message handler Lambda function is responsible for:
 - Processing GraphQL operations
 - Interacting with DynamoDB
-- Coordinating with the Bedrock client
+- Invoking the Streaming Handler Lambda function

-### Bedrock Client
+### Streaming Handler

-The Bedrock client Lambda function:
+The streaming handler Lambda function:
 - Formats messages for the Bedrock model
-- Invokes the Bedrock model
+- Invokes the Bedrock model with streaming enabled
-- Processes and returns the AI-generated response
+- Processes streaming responses and updates DynamoDB incrementally
+- Publishes updates to AppSync for real-time client updates

 ## Integration with Amazon Bedrock